rust-lang/book/src/ch17-06-futures-tasks-threads.md

 `spawn_task` functions, is multithreaded by default!
 Many runtimes use an approach called *work stealing* to transparently move tasks around between threads based on the current utilization of the threads, with the aim of improving the overall performance of the system.
-To build, that actually requires threads *and* tasks, and therefore futures.
+To build that actually requires threads *and* tasks, and therefore futures.

 As a default way of thinking about which to use when: